LibreCAD/Resources/README.md

 and release content under the CC0 1.0 license:
 https://creativecommons.org/publicdomain/zero/1.0/

-Please read the license.txt file in each folder for more information.
+Any license that is compatible with GPLv2 is acceptable.

+Users may state the license information in license.txt in folders containing the work.

 # Instructions